Eric Haase Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.88).
+- The Blue Jays have a 3.86 team ERA that ranks ninth across all league pitching staffs.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Boston Red Sox, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday against the Chicago White Sox, the right-hander tossed six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.